brittanym3578/independent-study/entries/entry08-plan.md

 ## Project Crisis
 While working on the project I realized that my partners and I were working on individual things, which is good, but we did not realize that our code began to look very disorganized.
 Every time something was added there was an error and we did not know from who it came from nor how to fix it.
-This is when My partners and I realized that we needed a new technique to get the project finished faster.
+This is when my partners and I realized that we needed a new technique to get the project finished faster.

 ## Trying to be Organized
 Now that we have realized that our code cannot be placed in random places we decided to use comments.